Ken "Snakehips" Johnson: Death

 The following morning, Hamilton was phoned by the police and asked to go to the Westminster mortuary to identify Johnson.
 He wrote in his diary "Again that awful feeling of nausea which I had felt when France fell, and again the sensation of the ground slipping from beneath my feet".
 Hamilton was devastated by the loss of his partner and never travelled without a framed photograph of Johnson in evening dress, always referring to him as "my husband".
 Johnson's funeral took place on 14 March 1941 at Golders Green Crematorium; his ashes were placed in the Borlase School chapel following a memorial service on 8 March 1942.

-The music publication Melody Maker published coverage on Johnson and his band for three weeks after his death, while the BBC waited until September 1941 to broadcast a memorial to him on the Radio Rhythm Club programme; it drew a 15.3 per cent listenership, which was high for a late-night broadcast on the BBC Forces Programme.
-That October Melody Maker arranged a jam session at HMV Recording Studios, Abbey Road.
+Melody Maker published coverage on Johnson and his band for three weeks after his death.
+The BBC waited until September 1941 to broadcast a memorial to him on the Radio Rhythm Club programme; it drew a 15.3 per cent listenership, which was high for a late-night broadcast on the BBC Forces Programme.
+Melody Maker arranged a jam session that November at His Master's Voice's Recording Studios, Abbey Road.
 Many of Johnson's former colleagues played—Deniz and Bromley still showing the leg injuries they sustained—and they played several songs together, with other musicians filling in the gaps in the group.
 The BBC also broadcast two further programmes in February 1942, once when Perowne played Johnson's records, and once when the band reunited under Barriteau for a one-off performance.

 Impact and legacy

 The West Indian Dance Orchestra became the leading swing band in Britain, and one of the first British bands to play the style in the manner of the US bands.
 According to the musicologist Catherine Tackley, by 1941 Johnson and his orchestra were "a unique ensemble in Britain".
 Wilmer considers the impact they made was "wider and more complex" than just as entertainers.
 Culturally the orchestra made an impact in society: the apparently all-black outfit was the only one in the country.
 According to Wilmer:

 Johnson's was neither the first black British band nor the first all-black ensemble to appear in Britain.
 He played some excellent musical arrangements, but as these owed strict allegiance to prevailing American principles and style, his significance in maintaining the first established black British band was social as much as musical.

 The historian Peter Fraser wrote that Johnson became both a pioneer and model for later British black musicians.
-His impact on London clubland, and the social changes brought about from the war, led to the emergence of later racially-mixed bands.
-Within a month of his death, several of his band members had been employed by bandleaders whose band composition had been white until their introduction.
+His impact on London clubland, and the social changes brought about from the war, led to the emergence of later racially mixed bands.
+Within a month of his death, several of his band members had been employed by band-leaders whose band composition had been white until their introduction.
 Such racial integration in mainstream British jazz and dance orchestras increased over the following years, although many bands, including those led by Hutchinson, still faced what was called the "colour bar" when trying to gain bookings in clubs.